written by Jonathan Denis

 CACAO IN 2024

-The cocoa world is in upheaval, and the stock market records of the last 2 years are unanimous.
+The cacao world is in upheaval, and the stock market records of the last 2 years are unanimous.
 The current storm exceeds anything we've seen in the last 50 years, with prices having tripled in 2 years.
 Others explain that the word crisis is rooted in an etymology identical to that of opportunity.

 photo-belize-uncommon-cacao2.jpg__PID:7fd1c636-407e-4d36-8815-8119e6ea6793